akras14/node-inspector-demo/README.md

 Will prompt you to open `http://127.0.0.1:8080/debug?port=5858` in Chrome.

 ## Debug Node App
 `node --debug app.js` debug the file, will break on `debugger;` statements or existing break points.
+Only works with files that do not exit right away.

 ## Debug Node App, Break on First Line